krashanyadav/test-demo/readme.md

 #this is my first repo
-this is only test
+this is only test of simple